MicrosoftDocs/entra-docs/docs/identity/authentication/howto-authentication-passwordless-security-key.md

    1. An Authentication Policy Administrator can also issue a [Temporary Access Pass](howto-authentication-temporary-access-pass.md) to allow a user to register a passwordless authentication method.
 1. To add a FIDO2 security key, click **Add method**, and choose **Security key**.
 1. Choose **USB device** or **NFC device**.
 1. Have your key ready and choose **Next**.
-If you're using Chrome or Edge, the browser might prioritize registration of a cross-device passkey over a device-bound passkey such as a security key.
+If you're using Chrome or Edge, the browser might prioritize registration of a passkey that's stored on a mobile device over a passkey that's stored on a security key.

    - Beginning with Windows 11 version 23H2, you can sign in with your work or school account and click **Next**.
 Below **More choices**, choose **Security key** and click **Next**.

      :::image type="content" border="true" source="./media/howto-authentication-passwordless-security-key/save-security-key.png" alt-text="Screenshot of option to save a security key on Windows 11 version 23 H2.":::

-   - On earlier versions of Windows, the browser may show the QR pairing screen to register a cross-device passkey.
-To register a device-bound passkey instead, insert your security key and touch it to continue.
+   - On earlier versions of Windows, the browser may show the QR pairing screen to register a passkey that's stored on another mobile device.
+To register a passkey that's stored on a security key instead, insert your security key and touch it to continue.

      :::image type="content" border="true" source="./media/howto-authentication-passwordless-security-key/try-another-way.png" alt-text="Screenshot of option to choose security key on Windows 10.":::